sprtd/rake-scam-token-forta-detection-bot/README.md

   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata contains the following fields:
-    - tokenAddress: address of the deployed rake scam token
+    - rakeTokenAddress: address of the rake scam token
     - pairAddress: address of the created uniswap tokens pair
     - from: address of the user initiating the swap transaction on Uniswap
     - totalAmountTransferred: total amount of scam tokens transferred to Uniswap Router contract